-It is important for owners to realize the pricing of your horse is your responsibility prior to initiating the agreement.
+It is important for owners to realize the pricing of their horse is their responsibility prior to initiating the agreement.

 If the Consignee evaluates your horse and tells you it is worth $25,000.00, but then sells your horse for $100,000.00 and they keep the excess funds and take a commission, you’ve been the victim of fraud.
 A Consignee has a fiduciary duty to you as their principal to sell your horse for the best price, and according to the contract.

 Before you ship your horse to the consignment farm make sure your horse’s insurance is up to date.
 If the horse is injured or killed it will be your loss.